 We add boiled and mashed potato along with curds and baking soda to make the dough soft.
 The Bhatura comes out excellent.
-I have other version of Aloo Batura made differently apart from Bread Bhatura that is also instant.
+I have other versions of Aloo Batura made differently apart from Bread Bhatura that is also instant.
 If you are looking for more ideas, then these traditional Bhatura or the Paneer Stuffed Bhatura will be apt.

-As always I planned on making these quick bhaturas on Sunday when I make pooris.
-Kids liked it too as it was just recently they had Paneer Stuffed Bhatura and it was easy to get them enjoy this as well.
+As always I planned on making this quick bhaturas on Sunday when I make pooris.
+Kids liked it too as it was just recently they had Paneer Stuffed Bhatura and it was easy to get them to enjoy this as well.
 I had prepared Chana Masala for the gravy.
 Bhatura and Chhole are surely a pair made in heaven!

 PIN This for Later!

 Step By Step Pictures for making Quick Bhatura

 This is a quick version of the regular bhaturas, so we add mashed potatoes along with curds and baking soda.

 Resting the dough for 20 mins is enough to make these bhaturas, however, if you can rest it for an hour also fine.